nt246/NTRES6940-data-science/analysis/lesson14-for-loops.md

 ### Clean up our repo

 OK we now have 142 figures that we just created.
 They exist locally on our computer, and we have the code to recreate them anytime.
 But, we don't really need to push them to GitHub.
 Let's delete the figures/ folder and see it disappear from the Git tab.
+An alternative to deleting the figures would be to add them to our .gitignore file.
+Read more about that [here](https://carpentries-incubator.github.io/git-Rstudio-course/02-ignore/index.html) and play around with it.

 <br>
 <br>